Sigura/livecoding-js/README.md

 > cd environment
 > .\environment\vagrant up

+then ssh to localhost:2222 (vagrant@vagrant) and run
+> gulp serve
+or
+> npm start
+or
+> npm test
+and etc.

-then ssh to localhost:2222 and start gulp serve or npm start or npm test you can change or get private key after vagrant up there:
+you can change or import private key after vagrant up there:
 > environment\.vagrant\machines\default\virtualbox\

 ## web app